Bang1338/wordle-today/TOMORROW.md

 ### Hint #2: Vowels
 <details>
   <summary>How many?</summary>
   There are 1 vowels.
-In fact, one of them are repeated.
-If I count that too, there are 2 vowels.
 </details>

 ### Hint #3: First letter and Last letter
 <details>
   <summary>First one</summary>
-  Begins with the letter "S"
+  Begins with the letter "C"
 </details>
 <details>
   <summary>Last one</summary>
-  Ends with the letter "F"
+  Ends with the letter "Y"
 </details>

 ### Hint #4: Meaning
 <details>
   <summary>The word, Mason, what does that mean?</summary>
-  An act of deception; a hoax; a joking prank.
+  (of a person or remark) With subtle hostility in an effort to hurt, annoy or upset, particularly among women.
 </details>

 ## ANSWER